We create new possibilities for life

 Treatments

 In most cases, ovarian cysts can be easily removed through an ovarian cystectomy, which can be performed as laparoscopic (keyhole) surgery.
-However, in cases where cysts keep recurring, or if the ovary cannot be preserved, or if risk of ovarian cancer is high, an oophorectomy may be recommend to remove one or both of your ovaries.
+However, in cases where cysts keep recurring, or if the ovary cannot be preserved, or if the risk of ovarian cancer is high, an oophorectomy may be recommended to remove one or both of your ovaries.

-Another common gynaecological condition that affects women include polyps, which are small mushroom-like or flat tissue growths.
+Another common gynaecological condition that affects women is polyps, which are small mushroom-like or flat tissue growths.
 These typically grow in the inner wall of the uterus, but can also occur on the cervix.

 Warning signs of uterine or cervical polyps include irregular periods, prolonged or unusually heavy menstrual flow, with vaginal bleeding or spotting between periods or after menopause.
 Depending on their size, location and number, polyps may affect a women’s fertility.